rcarrata/rcarrata.github.io/_posts/2020-10-23-ocp4_shard_same_node.md

 comments: true
 ---

 How to run a Route Sharding in the same Openshift nodes in a On-premise installation (UPI or IPI)?
-What are the steps for configure it?
+What are the steps for configuring it?

 Let's dig in!